benjamin90s/Game_Theory_project/README.md

 PCA as NASH equilibrium

-In this project, we have implemented the algorithm described in the research paper "EIGENGAME: PCA AS A NASH EQUILIBRIUM ".
+In this project, we have implemented the algorithm described in the research paper "EIGENGAME: PCA AS A NASH EQUILIBRIUM " on a smaller dataset.
 The steps and results of the code are summarized below:

 Steps: